aqli-epic/aqverse/README.md

 ## Functionality

-This package in its current state contains a total of 8 functions, which allows you to do the following tasks:
+This package in its current state contains a total of 8 functions and is under active development which allows you to do the following tasks:

 - Collapse AQLI district (gadm2) level pollution and life years lost datasets to gadm1 (state/province), gadm0 (country) and continent